wix-incubator/auto-version-switch/README.md

 It does this by forking the node app (using node's `cluster` module), checking the version, and reforking if necessary.
 This module ensures no loss of connectivity because it will run a new version of the app before killing the previous version.

-auto-version-switch also supports running under [IISNode](https://github.com/tjanczuk/iisnode).
-This special mode exists because a node app running under iisnode does not support clustering, and thus needs another mechanism to support version switching.
-See below for instructions on enabling iisnode.

 How do I enable it in my app?
 =============================
 Let's say you have a JavaScript file, `app.js`, that runs a web server: